Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Provide transfer details.
 Submit your recipient’s contact information and pick a delivery method.
 If transferring to a bank, you’ll need their Serbian bank account information.

 - Confirm transfer details.
 Double-check your payment method, expected fees and destination.

 - Save your receipt.
 Record your receipt’s confirmation number to track the progress of your transfer to Serbia.
 Some money transfer providers send a text or email when your transfer is complete.

 What are the ways that I can send money to Serbia

-Bank transfers.
-Some major Canadian banks will allow you to send money to Serbia.
+- Bank transfers.
+Many major SA banks will allow you to send money to Serbia.

-Money transfer providers.
-Providers like XE and CurrencyTransfer can help you quickly and easily transfer your money online.
+- Money transfer providers.
+Providers like WorldRemit and CurrencyTransfer can help you quickly and easily transfer your money online.

-PayPal.
-Electronic payment giant PayPal allows you to send money from Canada to Serbia.
+- PayPal.
+Electronic payment giant PayPal allows you to send money from SA to Serbia.

 How to get the most out of your money transfer to Serbia